 Excellent battery life.
-Great microphones and noise cancelling.
+Great microphones and noise-canceling.
 IP57 dust resistance and waterproofing.
 Currently 25% off on Amazon.

 No AptX support.
 AAC is the only hi-res codec supported.

 Seamless integration with iPhones, iPads and Siri.
-Excellent noise-cancelling and audio quality.
+Excellent noise-canceling and audio quality.
 Spatial audio capability for content that supports it.
 Solid voice calling.
 Hands-free Siri integration.

 Good audio quality for the price with an adjustable EQ and AptX support.
 Battery lasts for seven hours on a single charge.
 Four integrated mics provide clear call quality in noisy environments.

 Touch-based controls can be finicky.
-Lacks “nice-to-have” features such as true noise-cancelling, auto-pause and transparency mode.
+Lacks “nice-to-have” features such as true noise-canceling, auto-pause and transparency mode.

 Unbeatable audio quality.
-Great noise cancelling.
+Great noise-canceling.
 Good battery life.
 Solid microphone for calls.
 Gesture-activated Ambient Mode.